Design and Innovation

 Prerequisite: None

-This course teaches students a modern, human-centered design process and culminates in a long-term project that will be ready for implementation beyond the school’s walls.
+This course teaches students a modern, human-centered design process and culminates in a long-term project ready for implementation beyond the school’s walls.
 Projects can range from a start-up company to an art installation to a community service project—the possibilities are endless.
-This process is based on modern design principles, supported by social science, and is used at tech companies, including Uber, X (Twitter), and Instagram.
+This process is based on modern design principles, supported by social science research, and is used by tech companies such as Uber, X (formerly Twitter), and Instagram.
 Students will first identify important 21st-century problems that are ripe for innovation by going out into the world and observing human behavior.
-Students will have the option to work with this year’s partnered company on their project (previous partners have included CamelBak and Ottobock) and may travel to the company headquarters to present their final product to the design team.
-In addition to this project, there will be biweekly classes dedicated to special topics in design (diversity in technology, cognitive factors, accessibility, and student topics TBD) and technical skill building (2D/3D modeling and sensors).
+They will have the option to work with this year’s partnered company on their project (previous partners have included CamelBak and Ottobock) and may travel to the company headquarters to present their final product to the design team.
+In addition to this project, there will be biweekly classes on special topics in design (diversity in technology, cognitive factors, accessibility, and student-selected topics) and on technical skill-building (2D/3D modeling and sensors).

 • Design to Entrepreneurship (Honors)